AnnaTielke/Mononoke/readme.md

 ## Backlog

+- Lives: start with 3 lives, lose one when hitting a human, the "Forest Spirit" appears, can udpate your lives again
 - humans can also be destroyed by shooting an arrow at them
 - the endboss "Toar" appears from the right, can be destroyed by shoting 5 arrows
 - music start, stop
-- Lives: start with 3 lives, lose one when hitting a human, the "Forest Spirit" appears, can udpate your lives again

 ## Data structure

-tba on weekend
 Classes and methods definition.
 Or functions.

 ## States y States Transitions